Espresso-Consulting/bigsave-analytiq/PLANNING.md

 - **Security:** As this is a demo, security aspects like input sanitization for SQL (though parameters are used) or XSS in chat (markdown is used) are minimal.
 For production, these would need careful review.
 - **Testing & Deployment:**
     - Pytest unit tests and CI/CD are planned for future updates.
-    - Deployment options (Streamlit Community Cloud, Docker, etc.) are under consideration.
+    - Deployment is via Streamlit Community Cloud, with automatic redeploys on push to the connected branch.
+See README for details.